tanhanwei/ar-creature/README.md

 # Bring a 3D Creature to Life in Spark AR
-In this tutorial you will learn how to bring 3D creatures to life in Spark AR by creating behaviours that is influenced by Weighted Random Distribution.
+In this tutorial, you will learn how to bring 3D creatures to life in Spark AR by creating behaviours that are influenced by Weighted Random Distribution.
 You will NOT be building everything from scratch because this tutorial focuses only on the creation of creature behaviours.

 This is an advanced tutorial and you are expected to know how to use Spark AR's basic functions such as importing 3D models, creating Animation Target, creating Animation Playback Controller and basic JavasScript programming skill.

 ## Getting Started
 To follow along, download the unfinished project file here.
 Open the file and a new project will be created automatically.

-In this unfinished project,  I have configured everything that you need to get started, including the Scripts and Patches that controls the User Interface, Plane Tracker, Animations, Line-Of-Sight and etc.
+In this unfinished project,  I have configured everything that you need to get started, including the Scripts and Patches that controls the User Interface, Plane Tracker, Animations, Line-Of-Sight, etc.

 ## Accessing the 3D model
-The unfinished project was configured to handle any 3D models that has various baked animations.
+The unfinished project was configured to handle any 3D models that have various baked animations.
 For convenience, I have also imported a Corgi 3D model which has many animations baked in.

 You may use any other 3D models as long as they meet the following requirements:
 1. Low poly